awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 ### Formatting the AWS CLI Command<a name="construct-json-param-value"></a>

 The `wlm_json_configuration` parameter requires a specific format when you use the AWS CLI\.
 The format that you use depends on your client operating system\.
 Operating systems have different ways to enclose the JSON structure so it's passed correctly from the command line\.
 For details on how to construct the appropriate command in the Linux, Mac OS X, and Windows operating systems, see the sections following\.
-For more information about the differences in enclosing JSON data structures in the AWS CLI in general, see [Quoting Strings](http://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html#quoting-strings) in the *AWS Command Line Interface User Guide*\.
+For more information about the differences in enclosing JSON data structures in the AWS CLI in general, see [Quoting Strings](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html#quoting-strings) in the *AWS Command Line Interface User Guide*\.

 Examples

-The following is an example command of configuring WLM for a parameter group called `example-parameter-group`\.
-The configuration enables short\-query acceleration with a maximum run time for short queries set to `5000` \(5 seconds\)\.
-The `ApplyType` setting is `dynamic`, so any changes that are made to dynamic properties in the parameter are applied immediately unless other static changes have been made to the configuration\.
+The following example command configures WLM for a parameter group called `example-parameter-group`\.
+The configuration enables short\-query acceleration with a maximum run time for short queries set to 0, which instructs WLM to set the value dynamically\.\.
+The `ApplyType` setting is `dynamic`\.
+This setting means that any changes made to dynamic properties in the parameter are applied immediately unless other static changes have been made to the configuration\.
 The configuration defines three queues with the following:

-+  The first queue enables users to specify `report` as a label \(as specified in the `query_groups` property\) in their queries to help in routing queries to that queue\.
-Wildcard searches are enabled for the `report` label, so the label doesn't need to be exact in order for queries to be routed to the queue\.
-For example, `reports` and `reporting` would also match this query group\.
++  The first queue enables users to specify `report` as a label \(as specified in the `query_group` property\) in their queries to help in routing queries to that queue\.
+Wildcard searches are enabled for the `report*` label, so the label doesn't need to be exact for queries to be routed to the queue\.
+For example, `reports` and `reporting` both match this query group\.
 The queue is allocated 25 percent of the total memory across all queues, and can run up to four queries at the same time\.
-Queries are limited a maximum time of 20000 milliseconds \(ms\)\.
+Queries are limited to a maximum time of 20000 milliseconds \(ms\)\.
 +  The second queue enables users who are members of `admin` or `dba` groups in the database to have their queries routed to the queue for processing\.
 Wildcard searches are disabled for user groups, so users must be matched exactly to groups in the database in order for their queries to be routed to the queue\.
-The queue is allocated 40 percent of the total memory across all queues, and can run up to five queries at the same time\.
+The queue is allocated 40 percent of the total memory across all queues, and it can run up to five queries at the same time\.
 +  The last queue in the configuration is the default queue\.
 This queue is allocated 35 percent of the total memory across all queues, and it can process up to five queries at a time\.

 **Note**